 We’ve been there.
 The day is hot and you’ve spent all morning watering the garden… so you’re ready to go inside and you drop the hose right where you’re standing.
 You don’t even think twice about this.
 Before you know it, you’re tripping over it and wondering how it got there.

 Most people don’t stop to think about their outdoor plumbing and how much your garden hose does for you, and why we should wrap it up after every use.
-We’re going to explain how to properly take care of your garden hose in order to prolong its life and not have it break your bank.
+We’re going to explain how to properly take care of your garden hose to prolong its life and not have it break the bank.

 Garden Plumbing Maintenance

 If you’re not a gardening person, coiling the garden hose becomes a tedious task.
 However, once you understand the importance of properly storing your hose, you will reconsider skipping this 5-minute process.

 Here are a few ways to put away your garden hose:

 - Hanger – This is usually a metal contraption on the side of your home that evenly distributes the weight of the hose as you coil it.
 A lot of people believe hanging your hose on a nail does the same trick, but the nail causes your hose to cave in on some parts, or simply puncture it.

 - Caddy – A hose caddy is a convenient way to use your hose while still keeping it organized.
 These usually have a handle you can use to spool and unspool your hose at your disposal.

 - Hose Pot – A hose pot is a nice way to store your hose and keep it out of sight when you’re finished using it.
 They are usually beautiful pots and add to the appeal of your garden.
 Win-win.